-(7) Hedge accounting
+(7) Method of hedge accounting

 1) Method of hedge accounting

 Deferred hedge accounting is used for forward exchange contracts applied to forecast transactions.
 For foreign currency swaps that meet the conditions, deferral hedge accounting is used.
 For interest rate swaps that meet the requirements, special treatment is used.